Moore & Van Allen Practice Areas & Market Reputation

 Charlotte's Banking and Financial Services Powerhouse

-Moore & Van Allen (MVA) stands as Charlotte's flagship regional firm, and its reputation is inextricably tied to the city's status as America's second-largest banking center.
+Stop — before you target Charlotte's legal market, understand how Moore & Van Allen's banking dominance could make or break your BigLaw ambitions.
 With Bank of America and Wells Fargo headquarters driving the local economy, MVA has built formidable expertise in banking law, financial services regulation, and corporate transactions that serve these industry giants.

 The Charlotte market has experienced explosive growth, making it a rapidly growing legal market in the Southeast.
 This expansion has benefited established players like MVA, which leverages its deep local relationships and specialized knowledge to compete effectively against national firms expanding into the region.